Crank-Git/MTFWBuilder/README.md

 3. **LoRa Settings**: Configure your radio parameters for your region
 4. **GPS Configuration**: Set up position reporting and smart positioning
 5. **Network Settings**: Configure WiFi and MQTT if needed
+6. **Device Role**: Select your device's role in the mesh network
-6. **Preview & Download**: Review your configuration and download the `userPrefs.jsonc` file
+7. **Preview & Download**: Review your configuration and download the `userPrefs.jsonc` file

-### Building Custom Firmware

-1. **Generate Configuration**: Create your configuration using the generator above
-2. **Select Device**: Choose your specific Meshtastic device variant
-3. **Build Firmware**: Click "Build Firmware" and wait for compilation
-4. **Download**: Get your custom firmware file ready to flash

-### Admin Functions

-Access the admin panel at `http://localhost:5000/admin` for system management:

-1. **Firmware Updates**: Download and update the Meshtastic firmware source code
-   - Click "Update Firmware" to get the latest firmware from GitHub
-   - Required before building firmware for the first time
-   - Updates include new device support and bug fixes

-2. **System Cleanup**: Manually clean up old build files to free disk space
-   - View current system status and firmware version
-   - Trigger manual cleanup of temporary build directories

-**Note**: Admin functions require the admin password configured in `config.json`

-### Flashing Firmware

-The generated firmware is in UF2 format for easy flashing:

-1. **Put your device in DFU mode** (usually by double-pressing the reset button)
-2. **Drag and drop** the `.uf2` file to the device when it appears as a USB drive
-3. **Device will reboot** automatically with your custom configuration

-NOTE: You may need to download the `nrf_erase_sd7_3.uf2` from the webflasher below and erase your device before reflashing.

-Alternatively, use the [Meshtastic Web Flasher](https://flasher.meshtastic.org/) for a guided flashing experience.
+### Using Your Configuration

+The generated `userPrefs.jsonc` file can be used with:

+1. **Meshtastic Web Flasher**: Upload to [flasher.meshtastic.org](https://flasher.meshtastic.org/)
+2. **Meshtastic CLI**: Use with `meshtastic --set-config userPrefs.jsonc`
+3. **Manual Firmware Building**: Include in your own PlatformIO builds
+4. **Other Tools**: Any tool that accepts Meshtastic configuration files

 ## 🏗️ Architecture

 ```
-MTFWBuilder/
+MTFWBuilder-UserPrefs/
-├── app.py                 # Main Flask application
+├── app.py                 # Lightweight Flask application
-├── requirements.txt       # Python dependencies
+├── requirements.txt       # Minimal Python dependencies
 ├── static/               # CSS, JavaScript, and assets
 │   ├── css/             # Stylesheets
 │   └── js/              # JavaScript modules
 ├── templates/           # Jinja2 HTML templates
 │   └── includes/        # Reusable template components
-├── utils/               # Utility modules
+└── utils/               # Utility modules
-│   ├── jsonc_generator.py    # Configuration file generator
+    └── jsonc_generator.py    # Configuration file generator
-│   └── firmware_updater.py   # Firmware management
-└── firmware/            # Meshtastic firmware source (auto-downloaded)
 ```

 ## 🧪 Development